Martinez hits MLB-best 25th HR as Red Sox beat Angels 9-6 | New Country 923

 Angels star Mike Trout went 1 for 4 as a sprained right index finger kept him as the designated hitter for the eighth consecutive game.

-Devers doubled off reliever Jose Alvarez (3-3) in the seventh, putting Boston back in front 7-6, and scored on Leon’s single.
+Devers doubled off reliever Jose Alvarez (3-3) in the seventh, putting Boston back in front 7-6, and scored on Leon’s single in a game that took 4 hours.

+“It was a weird game, slow pace,” Boston manager Alex Cora said.
+“I’m glad we won the game.
+Not a pretty game to watch.”

 Matt Barnes (2-2) worked a scoreless inning.
 Craig Kimbrel got four outs for his 23rd save, his first of more than three outs this season.